CumulusNetworks/docs/content/cumulus-linux-53/System-Configuration/Configuring-switchd.md

 weight: 240
 toc: 3
 ---
-`switchd` is the daemon at the heart of Cumulus Linux.
-It communicates between the switch and Cumulus Linux, and all the applications running on Cumulus Linux.
+The `switchd` service enables the switch to communicate with Cumulus Linux and all the applications running on Cumulus Linux.

-Cumulus Linux stores `switchd` configuration in the `/etc/cumulus/switchd.conf` file.

 ## Configure switchd Parameters

 You can control certain options associated with the `switchd` process.
-For example, you can set polling intervals, optimize ACL hardware resources for better utilization, configure log message levels, set the internal VLAN range, and configure default VXLAN encapsulation.
+For example, you can set polling intervals, optimize ACL hardware resources for better utilization, configure log message levels, set the internal VLAN range, and configure VXLAN encapsulation and decapsulation.

-To configure `switchd` options, you either run NVUE commands or manually edit the `/etc/cumulus/switchd.conf`; however, NVUE currently supports a subset of the `switchd` configuration available in the `/etc/cumulus/switchd.conf` file.
+To configure `switchd` options, you either run NVUE commands or manually edit the `/etc/cumulus/switchd.conf` file.

+{{%notice note%}}
+NVUE currently only supports a subset of the `switchd` configuration available in the `/etc/cumulus/switchd.conf` file.
+{{%/notice%}}

 {{< tabs "TabID115 ">}}
 {{< tab "NVUE Commands ">}}

 You can run NVUE commands to set the following `switchd` options:
-- The statistic polling interval for physical intefaces.
-- The statistic polling interval for logical interfaces.
+- The statistic polling interval for both physical interfaces and logical interfaces.
-- The log level you want to enable for debugging the data plane programming related code.
+- The log level to debug the data plane programming related code.
-- The DSCP action and value for encapsulation in VXLAN outer headers.
-- The DSCP action  and value for decapsulation in VXLAN outer headers.
+- The DSCP action and value for encapsulation and the DSCP action for decapsulation in VXLAN outer headers.
 - The route or neighbour preference.
 - The ACL mode (atomic or non-atomic).

 To set the statistic polling interval (in seconds) for physical interfaces:

 ```
-cumulus@switch:~$ nv set system counters polling-interval physical-interface 5
+cumulus@switch:~$ nv set system counter polling-interval physical-interface 5
 cumulus@switch:~$ nv config apply
 ```

 To set the statistic polling interval (in seconds) for logical interfaces:

 ```
-cumulus@switch:~$ nv set system counters polling-interval logical-interface 5
+cumulus@switch:~$ nv set system counter polling-interval logical-interface 5
 cumulus@switch:~$ nv config apply
 ```

-To set the log level (debug, info, notice, warning, or err) you want to enable for debugging the data plane programming related code:
+To set the log level (debug, info, notice, warning, or err) for debugging the data plane programming related code:

 ```
 cumulus@switch:~$ nv set system forwarding programming log-level warning